In This Issue: |

 DIAMOND DOG - NOT JUST GOOD, GOOD FOR THEM

-Diamond Dog Food & Bakery believes they are the first in the world to use the amazing chia seed and flour as a key ingredient in their biscuits, dinners and bakery treats for dogs.
 All Diamond Dog treats are made by hand on the premises locally in Brighton.
 Chocked with beneficial vitamins and proteins, they're good for your dog's wellbeing - and yummy too.
 Try kangaroo & rosemary, moroccan lamb, peanut butter - no boring flavours!

 Diamond Dog Treats are available for sale at ABBA Boarding Kennels and Cattery